mirnovov/heraldtron/media/prose/tinctures.md

 - **Furs**: <:ermine:1000259861482840154> Ermine, <:vair:1000259886036299819> Vair, etc.

+- **Proper**: :evergreen_tree::european_castle: not a tincture *per se*, but denotes an object in its natural hues.

-The *rule of tincture* states that colour can only touch metal, except for minor details and field divisions; furs can touch both.
+The *rule of tincture* states that colour can only touch metal, except for minor details and field divisions; furs and proper can touch both.
 Keep in mind that the exact shades can vary.
 Various rarer tinctures also exist, but many dislike them; use with caution.